DeadMansChest/DMCWO/README.md

 * Optics attached to the M249 and MG42 don't follow the feed cover when reloading.

 * In rebalance_attach.lua, if "elcan_buis" is set to true, you'll see the 45 degree irons floating in the main menu.
 A side effect on how I got the BUIS toggle working.
-    * I also don't update this often so some guns may not work with it
+    * I also don't update this as often as I should so some guns may not work with it

 ##BUG REPORTING